GavinHuttley/tib/_sources/python/types.rst.txt

     pair: string; types

 **string**
     specified either using ``''`` or ``""`` around the content of interest.
 This is just a series of characters.
-It can be empty (has length 0) or much greater than that [1]_.
+It can be empty (has length 0) or much greater than that.
 For more detailed discussion of using strings, see :ref:`strings`.
+(An immutable data type [1]_.)

 ..
-[1] Immutable means once the variable has been defined, it's value cannot be modified.
+[1] :index:`Immutable` means once the variable has been defined, it's value cannot be modified.

 .. jupyter-execute::